JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Conventions

 I will be using _my-_ to prefix names and values that you should substitute with appropriate values - these will be given from the context of the step in which they are found.
 So, please do not blindly apply these in other contexts without thinking.
-E.g. `my-path` in once context may be the same as `my-controller` in another.
+E.g. `my-path` in one context may be the same as `my-controller` in another.

 ### Step #1